The Pueblo Police Department is currently on Accident Alert Status (AAS).

-AAS is standard when road conditions place drivers at a higher risk of getting involved in a crash, as it helps police prioritize what crashes necessitate officer response.
+AAS, also known as cold reporting, is standard when road conditions place drivers at a higher risk of getting involved in a crash, as it helps law enforcement prioritize what crashes necessitate response.

-When AAS is in effect, if there is a traffic accident and the following criteria are met, drivers can exchange information and report the accident online or pick up a form at any police station:
+When AAS is in effect, if there is a traffic accident and the following criteria are met, drivers can exchange information and file a cold report:

 1) None of the drivers is suspected of driving under the influence of drugs or alcohol.

 2) No one requires medical attention.

 3) All drivers are still at the accident scene and have their license, registration and insurance information.